anjurad/slider/README.md

 What to try
 - The app loads `sample_presentation.md` automatically on first run.
+ - Static mode: open the 📚 Decks picker and load a deck from `slides.json`.
 - Click the top toolbar "Load Markdown" button (📁) and choose a Markdown file to load your slides.
 - Navigate with ← / → keys or on-screen arrows; thumbnails appear in the left drawer.
 - Try “Validate” (🔎) to lint your deck’s frontmatter.
 Use the “📑 TOC” to browse headings and jump around.